arthurarts/exif-file-renamer/README.md

 ## To be implemented:
 - custom date format
-- write conversions to logfile
+- write conversions to logfile/recovery file
 - run only on specific filetypes
 - gui to perform renaming on select files